 Tag archive for: dean

-The Dean of the Faculty of Medicine and all the administrative and teaching staff at our institution would like to wish you all the best for 2022.
-To mark the occasion, watch our Dean, Isabelle Laffont, share her wishes in this video.
+The Dean of the School of Medicine and all the administrative and academic staff at our institution extend their best wishes to you for 2022.
+To mark the occasion, watch our Dean, Isabelle Laffont, share her New Year’s greetings in this video.

-"2021 was a busy year, a positive year, a successful year, and yet it took place against the backdrop of a difficult pandemic.
-I would like to take this opportunity to commend the exceptional commitment of our teams and the adaptability you have all shown in dealing with these difficult circumstances."
+“2021 was a busy year, a positive year, and a successful year, even though it unfolded against the backdrop of a challenging pandemic.
+I would like to take this opportunity to commend the exceptional dedication of our teams and the adaptability you have all demonstrated in dealing with these difficult circumstances.”

-"We are starting 2022, which I hope will be a year of calm, construction, and responsibility."
+“We are kicking off 2022, a year I hope will be marked by reconciliation, progress, and responsibility.”

-I wish us all a peaceful 2022, with a return to calm on the COVID front as the pandemic and its health and societal consequences fade away.
-I wish you a peaceful 2022, which will also see the stabilization of the many reforms to medical studies that have taken place in recent years.
-It is time to take a step back and focus on all the training programs offered by this faculty."
+“I wish for us all—and for each of you—a peaceful 2022, one that brings a sense of calm back to the COVID front, with the end of this pandemic and its health and societal consequences.
+I wish you a peaceful 2022, one that also sees the stabilization of the many reforms to medical education that have taken place in recent years.
+It is time to take a step back and focus on all the programs offered by this faculty. »

-"I wish us all a productive 2022.
-Productive, first and foremost, in terms of medical school reforms, with the implementation of thesecond-cycle reform, which will take up a lot of our time and energy over the next two years.
-Productive also in terms of developing and finalizing the Faculty of Medicine's master's degree programs in health.
-And finally, still in the field of training, the deployment and organization of health simulations, which will take on an increasingly important role in our faculty organizations."
+“I wish for us all a productive 2022.
+Productive, first and foremost, in the area of medical education reform, with the implementation of thepostgraduate reform, which will require our time and energy over the next two years.
+We will also be developing and finalizing the Faculty of Medicine’s health-related master’s programs.
+And finally, still in the realm of education, the rollout and organization of health simulation, which will play an increasingly significant role in our faculty organizations.”

-"Finally, I hope that 2022 will be a year of responsibility.
-I have already mentioned social responsibility in relation to territoriality, but I am also referring to social responsibility: it is essential that the university continues to take care of itself and its community.
-It must further strengthen the sense of belonging among staff members to university projects."
+“Finally, I hope that 2022 will be a year of responsibility.
+I’ve spoken about social responsibility in the context of territoriality, but I’m also referring to institutional responsibility: the university must continue to take care of itself and its community.
+It must further strengthen the sense of belonging that staff members feel toward university initiatives.”

-A committed woman
+A dedicated woman

 “A clear vision for the future of our Faculty”